Table of Contents

 - Underpriced options are likely too good to be true with poor service and a lack of experience

-- Overpriced options might not actually be interested unless they are overpaid and might not be equipped to deal with bed bugs
+- Overpriced options might not actually be interested in dealing with bed bugs unless they are overpaid and might not even have the equipment to deal with bed bugs

-- Ask for a breakdown of planned methods and compare
+- Ask for a breakdown of their plan

-- Pesticides are considered standard, but other methods should also be used as part of Integrated Pest Management
+- Pesticides are standard, but other methods should also be used as part of a proper plan

 - Some sort of crack and crevice treatment like caulking should be included

-- Non-pesticide based solutions may be key if infestations end up being pesticide tolerant/resistant
+- Non-pesticide based solutions may be necessary if infestations end up being pesticide tolerant or resistant.
+Ask what they offer

-- Make it clear that you expect the entire structure to be treated.
-You could easily treat beds and furniture yourself.
+- Make it clear that you expect your entire home to be treated.
+You can easily treat beds and furniture yourself.
 You are paying to have an exhaustive treatment done

 - Establish an hourly rate for treatment per exterminator